Haider-ca/2800_202505_BBY22/README.md

 - **Map Navigation**
   Use the navigation feature from a POI card or saved route card to jump to the map and start navigation to that location using Mapbox Directions.

+- **Profile**
+  View profile information, edit profile and delete account, reset account password.
+View poi posts, edit and delete posts.

+- **Settings Features**
+The Settings page provides a personalized and responsive user experience with the following features:

+  New Message Notification
+  When a post or POI receives a like or dislike, a red dot appears on the "New Message" menu item.
+Clicking it will:
+    Navigate to the corresponding page (e.g., feed or dashboard) Scroll to the specific item and highlight it for visibility

+  Profile Redirect
+    Clicking the profile icon or name in the navigation redirects users to their personal Profile page.

+  Theme Switcher
+    Users can toggle between three visual themes:
+      System Default
+      Dark Mode
+      Light Mode

+  Text Size Adjustment
+    Users can cycle through three text sizes to improve readability:
+      Small
+      Medium
+      Large

+  Logout
+    Instantly logs the user out and redirects them to the login screen.

+  Contact Us
+    Opens a form where users must enter a title and description before submitting feedback.
+A success message confirms the submission.

 ---